 - Upstream of Chili Road: Not sure about these stretches.

 - Chili Road to Snyder County Park: 5.8 miles.
 During spring run-offs you can run the section from Chili Road to Snyder County Park.
 Supposedly people have done this.
 Chili Road is a good put-in.
-When I scouted this on June 13th, I actually thought it looked too high.
+When I scouted this on June 13th 2015, I actually thought it looked too high.
 Unfortunately this entails at least 4 miles of gravel biking.
-Should be some jams but should be scenic.
+Likely some jams but should be scenic.

 - Black River Take-Out Options:

-- Mouth to Hwy 95: 1.4 miles.
-Kind of a wide uninteresting section of the Black River but does include interesting dam remants (reviewed here).
+- Wedges Creek Mouth to Hwy 95: 1.4 miles.
+Kind of a wide, uninteresting section of the Black River but does include interesting dam remnants.
+Reviewed Jul 2015.

 - Hwy 95 to Lake Arbutus Sports Grill: 1.1 miles.
 This section includes the Red Granite Rapids which are Class 3 and should be scouted beforehand.
 You can do this a bit from the Hwy 95 bridge, but you will get better views of the rapids from Reesewood Ave and/or Riviera Ave.